cloudify-examples/example-use-cases/opensource_case/haproxy/README.md

 ### Network
 If you don't have the networks or wish to deploy all the networks required for this example automatically please deploy the network topolgy blueprints.
+### Cloudify manager
+A working Cloudify manager and a configured management network and router.
 ### Inputs
 * network_deployment_name - Deployment name of the VNF network
 * manager_network - Management network name.